 Asphalt Cements.
-The asphalt cement shall be Superpave PG 76-22 Performance Grade Asphalt
+The asphalt cement shall be Superpave PG 76-22 Performance Grade Asphalt according to AASHTO M320, Table 1 and tested according to AASHTO R29.

 Stabilizers.
 Stabilizers have been used to ensure the draindown requirements below are met (<0.3% draindown).
 Other technologies, in addition to various types of fibers, may be used in this item if test data and field performance demonstrate these specifications are met.